vehicle-lang/tutorial/chapter-4/solutions/README.md

 These results were obtained with Vehicle 0.28.0 and Marabou 2.0.0 on a 12-core CPU machine with 30 GB of memory.
-Trained networks and complete solver transcripts are committed under `../chapter-code`, so every number below can be checked without retraining.
+Trained networks and complete solver transcripts are committed under `../chapter-code` and, for Exercise #6, under `acas2/` in this folder, so every number below can be checked without retraining.

 ## Exercise #1: running the chapter code